DeeHKim/React-redux-webpack-YoutubeApp/README.md

 # React-redux-webpack-YoutubeApp
 A simple youtube video player built using Reactjs, redux, webpack, axios, and youtube API.

+Showcasing how to manage state effectively using redux, and packaging everything together using webpack.
+React app is built with es6 class component style, with JSX.

 #### Dependencies and Running
 ~~~~
 -npm install